cgwhouse/widen-bot/README.md

 - make note about plugins dir permissions
 - make note about general fragility
 - rename the dev-widen-bot, possibly grab the same pfp and description though
+- "A WidenBot" instead of WidenBot in the intro